-I am a recently retired 67-year-old woman living in a close-in Chicago suburb with my husband and three cats that were rescued as kittens.
-The cats--Fang, Hunter, and Spooky--are now 9- and 10-year-old females.
-My husband is nearing retirement, too, but plans to continue consulting and remaining involved in area projects.
-I'm anxious to spread my wings and settle into a community for a few days up to a few weeks at a time while caring for your home, your cat(s) and/or other small animals.
+I am a recently retired 68-year-old woman living in a close-in Chicago suburb with my husband and three cats that were rescued as kittens.
+The cats--Fang, Hunter, and Spooky--are now 11-year-old females.
+My husband is also retired, but plans to continue consulting and remaining involved in area projects.
+I'm anxious to spread my wings and settle into a community for a few days up to a few weeks at a time while caring for your home, your cat(s), plants/garden and/or other small animals.
 Depending on circumstances, my husband might join me for a brief time during my stay (but then who will care for our cats??!).
 Our two adult children live in Portland OR and Tucson AZ.

 You'll notice my list of cities is fairly broad and eclectic; it's also not exclusive.
 I have a slight preference for being in a city neighborhood within walking distance to shops, restaurants, and activities (proximity to a farmers market or food co-op is a plus!).
 But if I'm stranded at a beach, rural farmhouse, or suburb, I've got a long list of books to get through.
 Depending on the location and length of the stay, I will either drive or fly.
 I love traveling solo and consider the journey an important part of any destination.